isotopp/isotopp.github.io/_posts/2020-09-07-mysql-generated-columns-and-virtual-indexes.md

 ### Caution: CREATE TABLE ...
 AS SELECT vs. generated columns

 We already know (I hope) that `CREATE TABLE ...
-AS SELECT` is of the devil and should not be used: It creates a table from the result set of the select statement, which is most definitively not the definition of the original table.
+AS SELECT` is of the devil and should not be used to copy table definitions: It creates a table from the result set of the select statement, which is most definitively not the definition of the original table.

 We have seen this fail already with indexes and foreign key definitions, and in case you didn't, here is what I mean: